Son of Fortune

 Interesting Facts

-- The author skillfully weaves elements of northern mythology and folklore into the narrative, giving the story special depth and a mystical atmosphere.
+- The author skillfully weaves elements of Norwegian folklore and mythology into the narrative, lending the story a mystical quality and reinforcing the sense of an unbreakable bond between humans, the land, and the sea.

 Book Review